 Magister Toda – Find many activities under his CI Reading Strategies page.
 Keith also explains his process toward comprehensible input in an authentic way that has helped me as I make the transition.

-Magister Patrick – I find myself visiting the Latin Best Practices page to consider big ideas, although there are quite a few posts about specific activities that you can try right now.
+Magister Patrick – A place for big ideas and quite a few posts about specific activities that you can try right now.

-Magister Piantaggini – Magister P tackles many of the tough spots of switching to CI.
+Magister Piantaggini – Magister P tackles many of the tough spots of switching to a comprehension based philosophy.
 Grading, management and continued focus on comprehensible input are found throughout his site.

 Indwelling Language – Justin Slocum-Bailey offers a mammoth amount of resources.
 My favorite are his creative no prep activities to keep the input flowing.